anton-ptashnik/ps-nat3-resolver/README.md

 Once installed you need to fill params in a file `config/user.conf` before the first usage.
 The file looks as below:

 ```
-# REQUIRED param
 # Digital Ocean API token used to let the script reserve/release a server
 # Put your value in between quotes
 DO_TOKEN=''

-# REQUIRED param
 # IP address of your console.
 Find it in console Settings->Network->View connection info
 # Put your value in between quotes
 PS_IP=''
 ```

-Parameters the script cannot work without are marked as REQUIRED, others are OPTIONAL and can be left empty.
 Once parameters are filled the script is ready for work.
 Now all commands can be run as provided in `Usage`, without a preceding `cd` command and `./` before the script name.

 Note that the script is a CLI application (non-GUI) so it should be run from a Terminal window.
 Find and open a Terminal app then run the script specifying a needed command, for instance `up`: